Monkeystation/photanol-com/src/pages/index.md

         with Nouryon.
 With two significant partners on board, proven scalability of both our circular organic acids - lactic and glycolic – became the key milestones at our debut pilot plants.
-    - year: "2019"
-      title: Pilot plant validation
-      text: For each proven chemical, early wins in the lab must transform into processes that can scale.
-Over the course of eight years we validated our organic acids, producing consistently good results over prolonged periods at kg scale, at three different plants.
-Both Corbion and Nouryon proved their strategic value by contributing decades of downstream expertise.
-Photanol was now able to demonstrate cost, waste and energy efficiency throughout the entire process.
-      icon: /img/roadmap_pilt_validation.png
-      image: /img/5-pilot-plant-validation.jpg
-    - text: "Fresh off the press in September 2020: We are live at our first demonstration scale plant in Delfzijl.
-Cyanobacteria have been set free across thousands of meters of tubing laid out in a controlled greenhouse.
+    - text: "Fresh off the press in September 2020: We are live at our first Industrial Pilot plant in Delfzijl.
+Cyanobacteria have been set free across thousands of meters of tubing laid out in a controlled greenhouse optimised for process development.
 Sunlight powering the bacteria’s productive magic.
-Creating a massive and very impressive bio-plant.
 All with big thanks to funding from four new investors and H2020 Project RePLAy. "
       year: "2020"
       title: First demonstration plant
       icon: /img/roadmap_construction.png
       image: /img/7-demo-plant-starts-production.jpg
-    - text: We admit we’re a tad ambitious, and the goals we set often keep us up at night.
-But it’s also led us to two great partners.
-Now, a third powerhouse is backing the Photanol mission - signing a partnership agreement.
-With Renolit joining the Photanol journey, we can bring circular innovation to yet another industry - healthcare.
+    - text: With Renolit joining the Photanol journey, we can bring circular innovation to yet another industry - healthcare.
 Renolit applies polymers in the global medical world and will iterate with Photanol tech to provide truly circular production of plastics (PP/PE) for this essential sector, as well as for the Renolit Group’s other applications.
       year: "2020"
       title: Strategic partnership with Renolit
       icon: /img/roadmap_partnerships.png
       image: /img/8-strategic-partnership-renolit.jpg
-    - text: Our demo plant has the capacity to produce up to 10 tons per year.
-It’s the intermediary step to producing the kilotons needed for large scale commercial needs.
-It’s also the testing ground for fine-tuning processes and discovering the optimum equilibrium between investment and returns.
-        Proving that when upscaled, the Photanol process can produce as cost efficiently as old school fossil fuel operations.
-And, in the long term with even better economics.
-After biochemicals, biofuels are Photanol’s next disruptive ambition.
-      year: "2021"
-      title: Demo plant starts validating production process
-      icon: /img/roadmap_demo_production.png
-      image: /img/5.-img_20201104_143813-2-.jpg
     - title: Scale up to commercial plant
       year: "2027"
       text: "Proving commercial viability is next.
 Photanol is like a lego-block-style
-        blueprint: once fine-tuned and optimized, reaching commercial scale ‘simply’ means joining together a 100 copies of our demo plant.
-        Manufacturing capacity will increase to around 30,000 tonnes.
+        blueprint: once fine-tuned and optimized, reaching commercial scale ‘simply’ means manufacturing capacity will increase to around 30,000 tonnes.
 Applying the learnings from the smaller scale demo set-up while embracing engineering insights from industries like agriculture, water treatment plants and others.
 Methodology that will enable Photanol to compete extremely favourably with non-renewable chemicals.
 Proving that sustainability isn’t second place to economic profit. "
       icon: /img/roadmap_scale_commercial_plant.png
       image: /img/photanol_sketch_birdsview_web.png